debalin/spotify-breakdown-playlists/README.md

 ## Current status

-Blank sample app with Spotify authentication.
+Mostly blank app with Spotify authentication.
 Shows a list of playlists once logged in.